evocellnet/ptmAge/README.md

 The pipeline consists in a few steps that are paralellized using LSF's `bsub`.
 After some of the steps a number of jobs will be launched and you should not continue to the next step until all of them are finished.

-1- Download all Ensembl Compara data, reduce set of organisms and regenerate alignments and trees
+1- Download all Ensembl data, filter the set of organisms of interest and regenerate alignments and trees

 ```bash
 make prepare